vladboj/conical-frustum-volume/README.md

 To use the Volume to Height Converter:

+- Clone the repository.
 - Ensure you have Python installed on your system.
-- Run the main.py script.
+- Double click the "elliptical_frustum_toolkit" shortcut.
-- Follow the prompts to input the necessary values
+- Follow the prompts.

+Personally, I also added the shortcut to a folder indexed by windows search for quicker access.

 ## License